SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-types.md

 To edit a device protocol, just click on the protocol or click the menu icon at the right of the row and then click **Edit**.

-Details on the fields can be found in the documentation of the particular device type, see [*Protocol integration guide*](/protocol-integration/overview).
+Details on the fields can be found in the documentation of the particular device type, see [Protocol integration guide](/protocol-integration/overview).

 ### To delete a device protocol